konovalyuk/bionic/README.md

-study project fof Bionic university
+study project for Bionic university